Xilinx/mlir-aie/tutorials/README.md

 <p align="left"><img src="images/diagram11.jpg" width="700"></p>

-Here, we see that `mlir-aie` is part of a larger ecosystem of open source dialects that allows customizable tool development targeting AMD devices.
+Here, we see that `mlir-aie` is part of a larger ecosystem of open source dialects that allows customizable tool development targeting AMD devices. `mlir-aie` can be used to generate low-level configuration for the AIEngine portion of Versal devices, including processors, stream switches, TileDMA and ShimDMA blocks.
+Backend code generation is included, targeting the LibXAIE library.
+In the tutorial examples, the configuration is used by host code that executes the generated configuration, and makes use of APIs in the [mlir-aie/runtime_lib](https://github.com/Xilinx/mlir-aie/tree/main/runtime_lib) directory to interface with the design.

 This design tutorial will help guide someone new to MLIR through the steps of building increasingly complex multi-core designs.
 In order to understand this MLIR-based representation for AI Engine design, it is important to first understand AI Engines and its architecture.